- Download our Moving to Madrid Guide (PDF)

-Expats working in Madrid can expect to be immersed in a modern city that lays claim to most of the population in Spain's central region, as well as the majority of its economic activity.
+When it comes to working in Madrid, expats have access to a modern city that lays claim to most of the population in Spain’s central region, as well as the majority of its economic activity.
+With the economy expanding steadily and unemployment decreasing, Spain's job market is gradually recovering, and this is seen clearly in Madrid.

 Jobseekers looking to set themselves apart from their competition would do well to learn some Spanish.
 Those who are also able to speak a third European language will have an even bigger advantage.

-As the country's capital, Madrid attracts both direct foreign investment and a fair number of multinational corporations.
-The city's largest economic sector is its service industry.
-The best performing sectors within the industry include corporate services, logistics, communications, real estate and financial services.
+As the country’s capital, Madrid attracts quite a bit of direct foreign investment and a fair number of multinational corporations.
+The city’s largest economic sector is its service industry, especially corporate services, logistics, communications, real estate and financial services.
+Information technology and healthcare are also experiencing strong growth.

-On average, expats are likely to find more job opportunities in Madrid than in other Spanish cities, but competition for jobs is often much higher than in other major European cities.
+On average, you’re likely to find more job opportunities in Madrid than in other Spanish cities, but competition for jobs is often much higher than in other major Western European cities.

-Expats working in Madrid will receive some of the highest wages in Spain, which is an additional attraction for those moving to the city.
+Working in Madrid will see you receive some of the highest wages in Spain.
 The downside of this is that the growing population and increased demand for real estate mean that the cost of living in Madrid is also higher than in the rest of the country.
-It should also be noted that salaries in Madrid are generally lower than in other Western European countries.
+Salaries in Madrid are also generally lower than in other Western European countries.

-Teaching English in Madrid remains popular among expats in the city, while other industries popular with expat employees include tourism, ICT, finance, pharmaceutical and aerospace.
+Teaching English in Madrid remains popular among international professionals in the city, while other industries popular with foreign employees include tourism, ICT, finance, pharmaceutical and aerospace.
+Remote work opportunities are expanding, particularly with Spain’s new Digital Nomad Visa opening doors for location-independent professionals.

 Finding a job in Madrid

-It is a good idea for expats to contact a recruitment specialist or head-hunter in Spain to assist them with finding a job.
-There are also several online portals, such as LinkedIn and Indeed, which advertise job openings and should be checked regularly.
+Contact a recruitment specialist or headhunter in Spain to assist with finding a job.
+There are also several online portals, such as LinkedIn and Spain-specific platforms, which advertise job openings and should be checked regularly.

 Work culture in Madrid

-Spain's business culture is strongly rooted in tradition, and some business practices may seem old-fashioned to expats.
-Nevertheless, once they adjust to this, expats should find it relatively easy and pleasant to work in Spain.
+Spain’s business culture is strongly rooted in tradition, and some business practices may seem old-fashioned to expats.
+Once you adjust to this, working in Spain is relatively easy and pleasant.
+Spanish work culture places strong emphasis on personal relationships and trust-building through conversation and shared experiences.

-Making contacts and networking in Madrid is also important.
+Making contacts and networking in Madrid is also indispensable.
 The power of connections is not to be underestimated and is a principle ingrained in the Spanish working world.
-Expats should take advantage of any attempt to interact with decision-makers and should make an effort to attend job fairs and group events.
+Take advantage of any attempt to interact with decision-makers and make an effort to attend job fairs and group events.

 Expat Health Insurance